A baby not blinking may signal neurological issues, eye problems, or developmental delays that require prompt medical evaluation.

 Conclusion – What Does It Mean When A Baby Doesn’t Blink?

-Parents spotting this sign should promptly consult pediatricians and ophthalmologists who will evaluate neurological status alongside eye health through detailed exams.
+Parents spotting this sign should promptly consult pediatricians and ophthalmologists who can evaluate neurological status alongside eye health through detailed exams.
 Early interventions tailored to specific diagnoses greatly improve outcomes by protecting vision and supporting normal development pathways.